Lorne Scots (Peel, Dufferin and Halton Regiment): Home defence

 Japanese activity on the Pacific coast in 1942 provoked great fears of invasion.
 In February, a submarine shelled California, and on 20 June, two other submarines fired on Oregon and on an isolated wireless station on Vancouver Island.
 Although almost no damage was done, it was the only time in either world war that enemy shells fell on Canadian soil.
-On June 6–7, the Japanese occupied the two Aleutian islands of Aleut and Kiska.
+On June 6–7, the Japanese occupied the two Aleutian islands of Attu and Kiska.
 There was little likelihood that the mainland would be invaded, but there was enormous fear that it would be.
-In March the War Committee approved the completion of the 7th Division and formation of the brigade groups of the 8th, for home defence.
+In March the War Committee approved the completion of the 7th Canadian Infantry Division and formation of the brigade groups of the 8th, for home defence.
 The 6th and 8th Divisions were disposed in Pacific Command; the 7th later was sent as a general reserve for the Atlantic Command.

 No. 6 Defence and Employment Platoon for the 6th Canadian Division was authorized in March 1942, and recruited in Brampton, Georgetown, Oakville, Orangeville and Port Credit.
-During the organisational period, because of lack of facilities, the troops were put on subsistence of $1.00 a day.
+During the organizational period, because of lack of facilities, the troops were put on subsistence of $1.00 a day.
 In mid-May training began at 20 CA(B)TC Brantford and at Camp Niagara.
-Trained personnel were posted to the new brigade defence platoons, and in September one officer and 28 ORs moved to Work Point barracks in Victoria.
+Trained personnel were posted to the new brigade defence platoons, and in September one officer and 28 other ranks moved to Work Point barracks in Victoria.
 Recruits were constantly being posted in, and trained soldiers posted out.
-In May 1943, fully trained active personnel were transferred to depot for proceeding overseas, and partially trained sent to infantry Training Centres to complete training prior to going overseas.
-Fifteen of the new recruits who arrived the next month were National Resources Mobilisation Act (NRMA) men, who had been conscripted for service in Canada.
-In October, the Platoon was in Prince George, BC.
+In May 1943, fully trained active personnel were transferred to depot for proceeding overseas, and partially trained sent to infantry training centres to complete training prior to going overseas.
+Fifteen of the new recruits who arrived the next month were National Resources Mobilization Act (NRMA) men, who had been conscripted for service in Canada.
+In October, the platoon was in Prince George, BC.

 Late in 1944, the need to free fit men for duty overseas was becoming desperate, and the need for coastal defence had abated.
 Cabinet approved the disbandment of the 6th Division, so that one infantry brigade group and two infantry brigades could be drawn from it.
 The government also decided to send 16,000 NRMA men overseas.
-The decision sparked about a demonstration by about 200–300 NRMA men in Prince George, although none from the Division's Defence and Employment Platoon took part.
+The decision sparked a demonstration by about 200–300 NRMA men in Prince George, although none from the division's defence and employment platoon took part.
 For a few days, there were demonstrations at several camps along the coast.
-The divisional headquarters ceased to exist on 2 December, and its Defence and Employment Platoon was disbanded on 31 January 1945.
+The divisional headquarters ceased to exist on 2 December, and its defence and employment platoon was disbanded on 31 January 1945.